IDCI-Consulting/NotificationApiClientBundle/README.md

 ----------------------

 The **tms:notification:notify type parameters** command can send different type of notifications such as Email, Mail, SMS, Twitter or Facebook.
-You just have to specify the arguments which are mandory.
+You just have to specify the arguments which are mandatory.

 Below an example of usage